World Rally Championship: Kris Meeke up to second at Rally of Portugal

 - From the section Motorsport

-Northern Ireland's Kris Meeke has moved up to second place going into the final day of the Rally of Portugal.
+Northern Ireland's Kris Meeke crashed out of third place on the final stage of Rally Portugal.

-The Toyota driver trails team-mate Ott Tanak by 4.3 seconds after the overall leader lost time when he spun off the road during the final stage of the day.

-Belgium's Thierry Neuville is 9.2 seconds behind the leader in third with world champion Sebastien Ogier fourth.
+Meeke spun out of second on the penultimate run before breaking the suspension on his Yaris on the Power Stage.

+His Toyota team-mate Ott Tanak won the rally by 15.9 seconds over Hyundai's Thierry Neuville.

+Five-time WRC champion Sebastien Ogier was promoted to third after Meeke's incident, albeit 57 seconds off Tanak.

-Welshman Elfyn Evans is six minutes back in seventh but Gus Greensmith of England crashed out on his WRC debut.
+The M-Sport duo of Teemu Suninen and Welshman Elfyn Evans finished completed the top five, but England's Gus Greensmith crashed out on his WRC debut.

-Meeke won the first stage on Saturday and was second quickest in the closing three stages to shrink Tanak's lead.

-Estonian driver Tanak, who is targeting a second consecutive rally win after his victory in Chile last month, also had to pull over for emergency repairs during the opening stage as the drivers struggled to contend with the thick dust clouds that hampered visibility on the dirt roads.
+Estonian driver Tanak made it back-to-back wins after his victory in Chile last month and had been in a battle for the lead with Meeke, holding an 8.1 second lead before the Dungannon man's spin.

+"It's a big disappointment," said Toyota boss Tommi Mäkinen on Meeke's incident, "That's rallying but I'm sorry for him and the whole team."